 So, what’s different about you?
 For the Christian, the answer is “Jesus!” – and that changes everything, including how you live.
 How will you, as a sojourner and exile, live in such a way that your life – words, actions, conduct – become the means by which the gospel penetrates the hearts and minds of unbelievers so that they glorify God on the day of visitation?
 Live boldly; Live differently; And, pray that the Lord uses your life as a testimony to transfer many from the domain of darkness into the kingdom of his Son (Colossians 1:13; 1 Peter 2:9)!

-Join us this Sunday at 9:15am or 10:45am for our Sunday Services!
+Join us for service this Sunday at either 9:15 or 10:45am!

 Ooltewah Elementary School